-Bachelor of Science in Psychology (International)
+Bachelor of Science in Psychology (For International Students)

 - Programme Overview